Green and sustainable bus shelters with sedum in Sweden

 A natural water buffer

-Some of the rainwater evaporates and some is absorbed by the sedum plants.
+Some of the rainwater evaporates and some are absorbed by the sedum plants.
 Any excess water gradually drains.

 Sedum roofs are making a positive contribution to the biodiversity in the city.
 Helsingborg, known as the friendliest city in Sweden, now extends the same warm welcome to bees and butterflies.
 Our winged friends are an important link in the food chain and are indispensable for biodiversity.